 Murray Kempton (1917-1997) was a columnist for Newsday, as well as a regular contributor to The New York Review of Books.
 His books include Rebellions, Perversities, and Main Events and The Briar Patch, as well as Part of Our Time.
 He won the Pulitzer Prize in 1985.

-Jeff Madrick is the Director of the Bernard L. Schwartz Rediscovering Government Initiative at the Century Foundation and Editor of Challenge.
+Jeff Madrick is the Director of the Bernard L. Schwartz Rediscovering Government Initiative at the Century Foundation and the Editor of Challenge.
 His most recent book is Seven Bad Ideas: How Mainstream Economists Damaged America and the World.
-(June 2017)
+(June 2018)

 Larry McMurtry lives in Archer City, Texas.
 His novels include The Last Picture Show, Terms of Endearment, Lonesome Dove (winner of the 1986 Pulitzer Prize for Fiction), Folly and Gloryand Rhino Ranch.
 His nonfiction works include a biography of Crazy Horse, Walter Benjamin at the Dairy Queen, Paradise, Sacagawea’s Nickname: Essays on the American West and, most recently, Custer.

 John Updike (1932–2009) was born in Shillington, Pennsylvania.
 In 1954 he began to publish in The New Yorker, where he continued to contribute short stories, poems, and criticism until his death.
 His major work was the set of four novels chronicling the life of Harry “Rabbit” Angstrom, two of which, Rabbit is Rich and Rabbit at Rest, won the Pulitzer Prize for Fiction.
 His last books were the novel The Widows of Eastwick and Due Considerations, a collection of his essays and criticism.

 Adam Zagajewski is a Polish poet and the author of twelve volumes of verse, seven of which have been translated into English.
 His next collection, Asymmetry, will be published in November.
 Clare Cavanagh is Frances Hooper Professor in the Arts and Humanities and Chair of the Department of Slavic Languages and Literatures at Northwestern.
 (September 2018)

 Henri Zerner, Professor of History of Art and Architecture at Harvard, is the author of Renaissance Art in France: The Invention of Classicism and Écrire l’histoire de l’art: Figures d’une discipline.